rackerlabs/technical-blog/_posts/2020-06-04-do-you-have-an-operatoinal-readiness-checklist.md

 ### Operational readiness checklist: go-live phase

-Your operational readiness checklist consists of the following elements:
+Your operational readiness checklist consists of the following elements.

 #### Best practice reviews

 Various cloud providers have services that review cloud workloads and provide recommendations on best practices.
-Amazon&reg; Web Services (AWS) and Microsoft&reg;
+Amazon Web Services&reg; (AWS) and Microsoft&reg;
 Azure&reg; both have a trusted advisor while Google&reg; has its security command center.
 We recommend that you review these recommendations in detail before you go live to ensure that you are following the cloud vendors' best practices.